digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/tutorial/creating-app.md

 # Creating new app

 :::info
-Apps in ToolJet binds the widgets, data sources and queries together.
+Apps in JumpStart binds the widgets, data sources and queries together.
 :::

 This tutorial will walk you through building a simple app to fetch customer information from a PostgreSQL database and display the data using the table widget.
-To create a new ToolJet app, click on the **'Create new application'** button on the ToolJet dashboard.
+To create a new JumpStart app, click on the **'Create new application'** button on the JumpStart dashboard.

 <img className="screenshot-full" src="/img/tutorial/creating-new-app/dashboard.png" alt="dashboard create new app" />